 - LogRhythm Okta Beat

-Okta Workflows is a powerful platform for identity process automation and integration.
-While Workflows is not a recommended option for ongoing export of all System Log events, it may be useful for more selective automation or integrations.
+Okta Workflows provides a platform for identity process automation and integration.
+While Okta Workflows does not serve as a recommended option for the ongoing export of all System Log events, it facilitates selective automation or integrations.